 Early Origins of the Feldwick family

-Sussex where they held a family seat as Lords of the Manor of Feldwyck.
+The surname Feldwick was first found in Sussex where they held a family seat as Lords of the Manor of Feldwyck.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1296 when Roger de Feldwycke held estates in that county at Feldwycks now West Hoathly.

 Early History of the Feldwick family

 This web page shows only a small excerpt of our Feldwick research.
 Another 74 words (5 lines of text) covering the years 1455 and 1487 are included under the topic Early Feldwick History in all our PDF Extended History products and printed products wherever possible.